carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.VehicleControl<a name="carla.VehicleControl"></a> <sub><sup>_class_</sup></sub>
-VehicleControl is used for controlling the basic movement of a vehicle.
+VehicleControl is used for controlling the vehicle's basic movement.

 <h3>Instance Variables</h3>
 - <a name="carla.VehicleControl.throttle"></a>**<font color="#f8805a">throttle</font>** (_float_)